 Narrower Profit Margin

-We had a narrower profit margin than usual because there was no ICMS tax exemption during the period of the virtual edition of SP-Arte added to the online fair’s 2,5% sales commission due to the number of works we exhibited in our viewing room.
+We had a narrower profit margin than usual because there was no ICMS tax exemption during the period of the virtual edition of SP-Arte added to the online fair’s 2.5 percent sales commission due to the number of works we exhibited in our viewing room.

 THAIS HILAL, OÁ Galeria, Vitória